radixdlt/incentives-distribution/README.md

 ## Setup sequence

-### 1a.
-Instantiate the component & Account Locker
+### 1. Instantiate the component
 Create the vester with basic parameters.
 No tokens required yet.
+You must provide an existing Account Locker.

 Parameters:
 - `admin_badge_address` - Address of the admin badge (for backend claiming)